gearpump/gearpump/docs/contents/introduction/submit-your-1st-application.md

 **NOTE:** the UI port setting can be defined in configuration, please check section [Configuration](../deployment/deployment-configuration).

-## A quick Look at the Web UI
-TBD

 ## Other Application Examples
 Besides wordcount, there are several other example applications.
-Please check the source tree examples/ for detail information.
+Please check the source tree `examples/` for detail information.